puppetlabs/relay-docs/docs/reference/relay-workflows.md

 ### spec

 Short for "specification"; this section provides context that's specific to the step.
 The contents of `spec` will depend on the implementation of the task container; programmers may find it useful to think of it as providing values to a function.
 For example, a step which uses the [relaysh/jira-server-step-issue-transition](https://hub.docker.com/r/relaysh/jira-server-step-issue-transition) container to close a Jira ticket requires `url` and `issue` keys in its `spec`.
-For a list of step containers curated by Puppet see [step containers](/docs/step-specifications.md).
+For a list of step containers curated by Puppet see the [relay-integrations org on GitHub](https://github.com/relay-integrations).
 **Type:** Array

 ### dependsOn